top of page

 Shanghai Noodle Salad

-You can play around with the heat levels in this by changing the ketchup for Sambal or tomato paste.
+Swap the ketchup for sambal or tomato paste to adjust the heat.
 Basically any tomato-based thing will do.

 Ingredients